101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 ### 3.1.
 Creating a feature branch

-In order to start working on an issue, first a feature branch must be created from `development`, and be linked to said issue.
+In order to start working on an issue, first a feature branch must be created dedicated exclusively to addressing that specific issue.
 These should be created using GitHub (or `gh` CLI) for the default name to be used:
 `[ issue number ]-[ issue title ]`.
-This automatically links the branch to said issue and it makes it clear that that issue is actively being worked on.
+This automatically links the branch to said issue and it makes it clear that that issue is actively being worked on, even if no PR exists yet.

+The base branch (the branch from which it is created) for the feature branch depends on the type of issue that it aims to address:

+- **Task Issue**: base branch is `development`.
+- **Sub-Task Issue**: base branch is the corresponding and pre-existing `[ issue number ]-task-[ task title]` parent task issue branch.
+- **Chore**: base branch is either `main` or `development`, depending on the nature of the chore.

 [Back to top &#x21e7;](#contribution-guidelines)